timebeing92/brightspace-quiz-review-extractor/README.md

 - generate re-import packages
 - rebuild Brightspace quizzes
-- interpret gradebook/rubric integrations
+- interpret gradebook or rubric integrations
 - add a service, UI, or migration framework

 It is a local, review-first parser.

 ## Known Heuristics

-- Bank-only pool resolution remains heuristic when Brightspace does not expose stable section linkage.
+- bank-only pool resolution remains heuristic when Brightspace does not expose stable section linkage
-- Ordering and numeric/arithmetic questions are preserved as best-effort structures when exact semantics are not explicit in export conditions.
+- ordering and numeric or arithmetic questions are preserved as best-effort structures when exact semantics are not explicit in export conditions
-- `question_count_resolved` reflects reviewable question rows, which may include pool candidates when that is the only way to surface question content for review.
+- `question_count_resolved` reflects reviewable question rows, which may include pool candidates when that is the only way to surface question content for review